AlirezaHPC/365-examples-from-JavaScript/README.md

 184: A program that reads two integers and displays divisors against their common denominator

 185: Write a program that receives a sentence and then takes the start, end from the user and prints a slice of the sentence.
-186: : Write a program that receives a sentence and then takes the start, end from the user and prints a slice of the sentence.
+186: Write a program that receives a sentence and then takes the start, end from the user and prints a slice of the sentence.
 : Redefine the sub srtring method.
-: Redefine the sub str () method.
-: Redefine the replace () method.
-: Get a string and delete the empty space around it
 : Join two strings in three ways
 : Get a string and convert its letters to uppercase and display.